marriott-library/MaRMAT/README.md

 **Windows:**

-(You have two options for installation)
+Windows users have two options for installation:

 Option A:
-1. Open MaRMAT folder and run `install-dependencies.bat`
+1. Unzip the `MaRMAT_v.2.6.0-rc_Windows.zip` folder, navigate to the `src` folder, and run `install-dependencies.bat`

 Option B:
 1. Open **Command Prompt** (search for `cmd`) or **PowerShell**